Blistering, modern blues-rock, bristles with galvanizing guitar and forceful vocals –Billboard

-Legendary guitarist/vocalist Guitar Shorty is a giant in the blues world.
-Credited with influencing both Jimi Hendrix and Buddy Guy, Guitar Shorty has been electrifying audiences for five decades with his supercharged live shows and his incendiary recordings.
-Like a bare knuckled boxer, Shorty strikes with his blistering, physical guitar playing and his fierce vocals, connecting directly with body and soul.
-What really sets Shorty apart is his absolutely unpredictable, off-the-wall guitar playing.
-He reaches for sounds, riffs and licks that other blues players wouldn’t even think of.
-Amazon.com says his guitar work “sounds like a caged tiger before feeding time.
+Legendary guitarist/vocalist Guitar Shorty was a giant in the blues world.
+Credited with influencing both Jimi Hendrix and Buddy Guy, Guitar Shorty electrifyied audiences for five decades with his supercharged live shows and his incendiary recordings.
+Like a bare knuckled boxer, Shorty struck with his blistering, physical guitar playing and his fierce vocals, connecting directly with body and soul.
+What really set Shorty apart was his absolutely unpredictable, off-the-wall guitar playing.
+He reached for sounds, riffs and licks that other blues players wouldn’t even think of.
+Amazon.com said his guitar work “sounds like a caged tiger before feeding time.
 His molten guitar pours his psychedelicized solos like lava over anything in his path.”
-The Chicago Reader declares, “Guitar Shorty is a battle-scarred hard-ass.
+The Chicago Reader declared, “Guitar Shorty is a battle-scarred hard-ass.
 He slices off his phrases and notes with homicidal fury.
 He is among the highest-energy blues entertainers on the scene.”

-Through the years, Shorty has performed with blues and R&B luminaries like Ray Charles, Sam Cooke, B.B.
+Through the years, Shorty performed with blues and R&B luminaries like Ray Charles, Sam Cooke, B.B.
 King, Guitar Slim and T-Bone Walker.
-He started playing with these legends while still in his teens and recorded a handful of singles for a variety of labels and an obscure LP during the first 30 years of his career.
+He started playing with these legends while still in his teens and recorded only a handful of singles for a variety of labels and an obscure LP during the first 30 years of his career.
 After decades of paying his dues (like so many unheralded American bluesmen), it took a tour of England to establish Shorty’s fame in his home country.
-His recordings since then all received massive critical acclaim, and his renowned live performances have kept him constantly in demand all over the world.
-His 2004 Alligator Records debut, Watch Your Back, became his best-received, best-selling album to date.
+His recordings since then received massive critical acclaim, and his renowned live performances kept him constantly in demand all over the world.
+His 2004 Alligator Records debut, Watch Your Back, became his best-received, best-selling album.
 His 2006 follow-up, We The People, won the coveted Blues Music Award for Best Contemporary Blues Album Of The Year.
-Now, with his new CD, Bare Knuckle, Guitar Shorty unleashes a barrage of hard-hitting combinations of guitar, vocals and lyrics, hitting his listeners with some of the most awe-inspiring guitar and vocal work of his long career.
+With his last CD, Bare Knuckle, Guitar Shorty unleashed a barrage of hard-hitting combinations of guitar, vocals and lyrics, hitting his listeners with some of the most awe-inspiring guitar and vocal work of his long career.

-Produced by veteran Los Angeles-based songwriter and bassist Wyzard (an original member of Mother’s Finest, he has toured and recorded with Stevie Nicks and others), Bare Knuckle finds Guitar Shorty singing and playing with ferocious urgency and a fierce righteousness.
-Bare Knuckle’s blues burns with heavy rock and roll fire from start to finish, putting Shorty’s infectious energy and guitar pyrotechnics on full display.
-From the up-to-the-minute “Please Mr. President” to the celebratory “Texas Women” to the politically charged “Slow Burn,” Guitar Shorty has created an album that is as memorable for its menacing, slashing guitar work as it is for its defiant vocals and hard-rocking spirit.
+Produced by veteran Los Angeles-based songwriter and bassist Wyzard (an original member of Mother’s Finest, he has toured and recorded with Stevie Nicks and others), Bare Knuckle found Guitar Shorty singing and playing with ferocious urgency and a fierce righteousness.
+Bare Knuckle burned with heavy rock and roll fire from start to finish, putting Shorty’s infectious energy and guitar pyrotechnics on full display.
+From the up-to-the-minute “Please Mr. President” to the celebratory “Texas Women” to the politically charged “Slow Burn,” Guitar Shorty created an album that is as memorable for its menacing, slashing guitar work as it is for its defiant vocals and hard-rocking spirit.

 Shorty’s fortunes continued to rise when the great Ray Charles hired the young guitar slinger as a featured member of his road band.
 While touring Florida with Ray, Shorty connected with one of his idols—guitarist/vocalist Guitar Slim, famous for his hit “Things That I Used To Do” as well as for his wildman stage antics.
 Slim’s manager offered Shorty the opening slot on the guitarist’s upcoming tour, and Shorty jumped at the chance, following his hero to New Orleans.
 Inspired by Slim, Shorty began incorporating some of the older artist’s athletic showmanship into his own performances.
 Before long, he was doing somersaults and flips on stage.
 With his blistering talent and his wild stage shows, Guitar Shorty found his audience growing even larger.
 In New Orleans, he joined Sam Cooke’s touring band and eventually ended up in Los Angeles.
 He gigged locally before recording three 45s for the Los Angeles-based Pull Records label in 1959.
 Those six sides—all Guitar Shorty originals—showed Shorty beginning to find his own trademark sound and style.